-With FDM, a thermoplastic resin filament is mostly and deposited in small “strings” of material coming from an extrusion nozzle that traverses in X and Y directions.
+With FDM, a thermoplastic resin filament is mainly deposited in small “strings” of material from an extrusion nozzle that traverses in X and Y directions.
 The strings are deposited adjacent to each other, and successive layers are built up to create the completed 3D model.

 Pricing is competitive, and a relatively high level of detail can be obtained, but the parts may not be as strong as those generated by other technologies.
 They also have a relatively poor finish due to the nature of the strings, and it tends to be a slower process.

 Borrowing the idea behind a standard inkjet printer, MJF uses an inkjet-style head to deposit fusing catalysts on a layer of nylon powder.
 Once the base part is complete, a secondary process involving a vacuum is used to remove any un-fused powder residue.
 The prototype can then be sandblasted and dyed to achieve a realistic color representation of the finished product.